chellej80/Embarr-Equestrian-Trivia/README.md

 - I used the
 [Markdown cheat sheet](https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md) and the [love running template ](https://github.com/Code-Institute-Solutions/readme-template )to help put together my readme.

+## Acknowledgments

+I would like to thank my mentor Akshat Garg for his guidence.

 # Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: